The first EOD officer to hold the Chief of Ordnance title has concluded her tenure here.

 “The force behind the gun” is in a verse from the “Ordnance Song.”

-Hoyle’s next assignment will take her to Aberdeen Proving Ground, Md., where she will serve as the commanding general of the 20th Chemical, Biological, Radiological, Nuclear and Explosives Command.
+Hoyle’s next assignment will take her to Scott Air Force Base, Ill., where she will serve as the commanding general of the Military Surface Deployment and Distribution Command.

 Brig.
 Gen. Michelle M.T.
 Lechter is scheduled to replace Hoyle.
 She is wrapping up her duties as the commanding general of Joint Munitions Command and the Joint Munitions and Lethality Life Cycle Management Command, Rock Island Arsenal, Ill.
 No date has been set for her arrival.